Strategic Brief, Decision-Layer Architecture for Agentic AI

 Operated inside the firm

-Layers: Systems of record, ingestion, consumption surface.
-Why: these reflect firm-specific operating models, security perimeters, and consumer surfaces.
+Firm-specific operating models, security perimeters, and consumer surfaces.
 Each client owns them.
 RealPage owns at the operator side; Cherre owns at the institutional side.
 The post-close question is consolidation and standards, not provenance.

-Industry-level, consume from substrate
+Industry-level, consume from canonical layer

 Shared infrastructure

-Layers: entity resolution, knowledge graph, semantic layer, context graph, decision graph.
-Why: the value of each scales with the number of participants.
+Value scales with the number of participants.
 A canonical identity layer with one institution's data is worth less than one with many.
 This is the layer the combined entity operates for the industry.
 CORA codifies the coordination; the platform implements it.

 Local but dependent